 After passing the Pennsylvania State Licensing Exam, a sponsoring broker is required for issuance of the salesperson’s license.
 After passing the exam, the licensee may wait up to three years before activating the license.
 After three years, the prospective licensee must re-take the exam.

 As a salesperson, you will be required to complete 14 hours of continuing education for every two-year renewal period.
-Pennsylvania licenses expire May 31 of every even-numbered year.
-The Commission mails renewal notices at least two months prior to the license expiration date to the most recent employer address reported to the Commission.
-The US Postal Service does not forward licenses.
+Usually, Pennsylvania licenses expire May 31 of every even-numbered year.
+In 2020, the deadline has been extended to August 29th.
+The Commission emails renewal notices at least two months prior to the license expiration date to the most recent employer address reported to the Commission.
 For additional information, contact the Pennsylvania Real Estate Commission.